softwaresaved/UK-carpentry-workshops-extractor/README.md

 of Carpentry workshops and instructors from The Carpentry's record keeping system AMY using AMY's API.

 ## Python version
 Recommended Python version is Python 3.
 Code was tested with Mac OS Sierra (10.12), Mac OS High Sierra (10.13), Mac OS Mojave (10.14) and `python 3.6`.
+Other Python versions may or may not work.

 ## Dependencies
 Dependencies for the scripts are listed in `requirements.txt` in the project root